-3.72 Supervised Practice and Violence Reduction
+Supervised Practice and Violence Reduction

-3.73 Safe Wards intervention champions will support and guide staff in the application of the violence reduction strategies associated with the Safe wards model.
-This will be supported by the Advanced Practitioner (AVERTS) and dedicated AVERTS advisors for each service with oversight by the positive and proactive care group.
+3.4.49 Safe Wards intervention champions will support and guide staff in the application of the violence reduction strategies associated with the Safe wards model.
+This will be supported by the Advanced Practitioner (AVERTS) and dedicated AVERTS consultants for each service with oversight by the positive and proactive care expert panel.

-3.74 Guidance for Families and Carers
+Guidance for Families and Carers

-3.75 Service users, families and carers will have access to information related to positive and proactive care via the information leaflet in Appendix 2.
+3.4.50 Service users, families and carers will have access to information related to positive and proactive care via the information leaflet in Appendix 4.

-3.76 Use of Weapons
+Use of Weapons

-3.77 Where a weapon is used during an aggressive or violent incident the staff who assumes control of the situation should ask for the weapon to be placed in a neutral location rather than handed over.
+3.4.51 Where a weapon is used during an aggressive or violent incident the staff who assumes control of the situation should ask for the weapon to be placed in a neutral location rather than handed over.
 On no account should an attempt to physically disarm any person be attempted.
 Staff should vacate an area where such an immediate risk is posed and attempt to secure the service user concerned if it is safe to do so.
 Police should be contacted in such instances under the auspices of the Police Interventions Policy.

-3.78 Personal Protective Equipment (PPE)
+Personal Protective Equipment (PPE)

-There may be occasion when management of violence and aggression requires staff to utilize personal protective equipment to minimise infection control risks during the event.

-Such equipment currently consists of: cut resistant gloves, protective eye-wear and full face visors.

-Full face visors should be worn at the earliest opportunity in incidents involving those service users where an infection control risk exists and where there is a likelihood of spitting during a restraint.

-Procedure, access and maintenance of such equipment is detailed in Appendix 7.

-These items will be kept in a dedicated box which is clearly labeled 'Personal Protective Equipment' and sealed until use.

-It is important that all unit staff are made aware of the location of the PPE box.
-This includes bank and agency staff when they are inducted onto the unit.

-It is the responsibility of the ward manager to ensure that equipment is well maintained and procured using the processes as defined in this policy.
+- 3.4.52 There may be occasion when management of violence and aggression requires staff to utilize personal protective equipment to minimise infection control risks during the event. - 3.4.53 Such equipment currently consists of: cut resistant gloves, protective eye-wear and full face visors. - 3.4.54 Full face visors should be worn at the earliest opportunity in incidents involving those service users where an infection control risk exists and where there is a likelihood of spitting during a restraint. - 3.4.55 Procedure, access and maintenance of such equipment is detailed in Appendix 5. - 3.4.56 These items will be kept in a dedicated container/ pouch which is clearly labelled 'Personal Protective Equipment' and sealed until use. - 3.4.57 It is important that all unit staff are made aware of the location of the PPE equipment.
+This includes bank and agency staff when they are inducted onto the unit. - 3.4.58 It is the responsibility of the ward manager to ensure that equipment is well maintained and procured in a timely manner.

-3.79 Reporting and Recording
+Reporting and Recording

-- 3.80 All instances of physical intervention are reportable via the Eclipse electronic reporting system.
-Staff should follow the processes as described in the Reporting, Management and Learning from incidents Policy - 3.81 The on call executive is to be contacted when a restraint lasts longer than 10 minutes and fully briefed on the management plan to end prone restraint.
+- 3.4.59 All instances of physical intervention are reportable via the Eclipse electronic reporting system.
+Staff should follow the processes as described in the Reporting, Management and Learning from incidents Policy - 3.4.60 If a restraint lasts for longer than 10 minutes a plan for how to end restraint must be developed.
+In normal working hours the senior care team (Nursing, medical AHP's) should be contacted to plan how to end restraint; outside of normal working hours, the senior medic on call, manager on call and duty senior nurse should be contacted and involved in the discussion and planning to end the episode of restraint.

-3.82 Service User Support
+Service User Support